Biswadip125/Chat_App_Advanced/README.md

     MONGODB_URI=mongodb+srv://biswadipchowdhury114:rA9p04M0Zli7dh6X@cluster0.10jen.mongodb.net/?retryWrites=true&w=majority&appName=Cluster0
     JWT_SECRET=akjdnakdnakldnadnadn

-5. 🎨 Styling
+## 🎨 Styling
-   The frontend uses Tailwind CSS for styling.
+- 🔹 The frontend uses Tailwind CSS for styling.
-   Components are designed with a responsive layout for a seamless user experience.
+- 🔹 Components are designed with a responsive layout for a seamless user experience.

-6. 🤝 Contributing
+## 🤝 Contributing
-   Feel free to fork the repository and submit a pull request! 😊
+- 🔹 Feel free to fork this project and submit pull requests.
+Contributions are welcome! 🎉

+## 📜 License
+- 🔹 This project is MIT Licensed.